Dear Danielle,

 For inventive food in a spectacular setting: Buddakhan

-So the closest I came to finding a very fancy setting for Chinese was Buddakhan, next to Chelsea Market.
+So the closest I came to finding a very fancy setting for a Chinese restaurant in New York City was Buddakhan, next to Chelsea Market.
 It is dark and sexy with truly breathtaking décor.
 The requirement that this restaurant didn’t meet was the traditional Chinese fare that Mr. K’s has.
 However, what Buddakhan does offer is AMAZING food, Asian with a wonderfully inventive flair.

 You forget that you’re not having traditional dishes because what they’re offering is beyond what your tastebuds could’ve dreamt up.
 Because they don’t have traditional Chinese dishes, I went with the General Tso’s dumplings.
 I have NEVER had a more informative waiter than what I experienced at Buddakhan.
 He even mentioned that I should poke a hole in the dumpling with my chopstick before eating, or else the hot juice would squirt out.
 He was right, that absolutely did happen.
 I made sure to poke the hole in my next dumpling.
 These dumplings were delicious, spicy and literally bursting with flavor.